Kolbrún María Ármannsdóttir

-Kolbrún María Ármannsdóttir is an Icelandic basketball player for TK Hannover Luchse of the Damen-Basketball-Bundesliga.
+Kolbrún María Ármannsdóttir is an Icelandic basketball player for Tindastóll of the Úrvalsdeild kvenna.

 Playing career

 After spending her junior career with KFÍ and Stjarnan, she started her senior team career with Stjarnan in the Icelandic second-tier 1. deild kvenna during the 2022–2023 season.
 In 27 regular season and playoffs games, she averaged 15.3 points and 7.7 rebounds per game, helping Stjarnan winning the league and being named the 1. deild Young Player of The Year.

 On 7 October 2023, at the age of 15 years, 9 months and 9 days, she became the youngest player in the Úrvalsdeild to score 31 points in a game, breaking Helena Sverrisdóttir's record from 2004.
 Following the season she was named the Úrvalsdeild Young Player of The Year after leading Stjarnan to the final four of the national championship.

 In August 2025, Kolbrún signed with TK Hannover Luchse of the Damen-Basketball-Bundesliga.

+After one season in Germany, she returned to Iceland and signed with Tindastóll.